 Where: Pentacle Theatre lobby, 324 52nd Ave.
 NW, off Highway 22 about 6 miles west of downtown Salem.

-Casting: Numerous ensemble roles for actors age 8 and up and actors in principle roles age 18 and up.
+Casting: Numerous ensemble roles for actors age 8 and up and actors in principal roles age 18 and up.
 Pentacle Theatre encourages actors of all ages, genders, ethnicities and abilities to participate in its productions.
-For a list of parts, genders and age ranges, please visit the Pentacle Theatre website at pentacletheatre.org.
-Click on “Auditions” at the top of the page.
+For a list of parts, genders and age ranges, please scroll down this post.

 Things to know: